barabo/fhir-to-omop-demo/data/coherent/README.md

 [PDF]: https://www.mdpi.com/2079-9292/11/8/1199/pdf?version=1649835714

 # Notes
-This is the directory where you should unzip the downloaded MITRE [Coherent] data.
+This is the directory where the downloaded MITRE [Coherent] data goes.

 The files here are referenced by the `demo/vars` file.